codethechange/guides/guide_kademlia.rst

 computer in the network.
 In the example above (Figure 3), three computers are participating in the protocol with ids of 000, 110, and 111 respectively.

-For Chord, e partitioned keys into contiguous blocks of a circular array/ring.
+For Chord, we partition keys into contiguous blocks of a circular array/ring.
 How should we partition the leaves of this tree among the circled leaves?
 A natural segmentation could be to assign a key to the node with the lowest common ancestor.
 We can then color code the diagram as follows, where leaves with the same